Ravit436/Ravit436/README.md

-Open to work for Open Source and freelancing
+Interested for Open Source contribution

 <!--